Telus misses profit estimates as it spends heavily to add subscribers

-(Reuters) - Canadian telecom company Telus Corp’s (T.TO) third-quarter profit missed analysts’ estimates as it spent heavily to expand its wireless and fiber-optic networks and add more subscribers in a fiercely competitive industry.
+(Reuters) - Canadian telecom company Telus Corp (T.TO) on Thursday reported a lower-than-expected quarterly profit as it spent heavily to expand its wireless and fiber-optic networks in a bid to add more subscribers in a fiercely competitive industry.

-Vancouver-based Telus faces increasing competition from Shaw Communications (SJRb.TO), which has rolled out new internet and television products and is also building up a low-cost wireless business.
+Vancouver-based Telus faces increasing competition from Shaw Communications (SJRb.TO), which has rolled out new internet and television services and is also building a low-cost wireless business.

 Telus said on Thursday its capital expenditure for wireline unit rose 19 percent in the quarter, mainly as it boosted its fiber-optic network.
 Total operating expenses rose 3.6 percent.